Research: Moving forward in the field

 The UC Davis Department of Emergency Medicine has served the medical center and surrounding community since 1973.
 Prior to 1990, the Department's primary focus was the education of medical students/residents and patient care.
 However, over the past eighteen years the Department of Emergency Medicine has increasingly contributed to the growing body of medical research in the field of emergency medicine.

-Recent grants that have been awarded to the Department of Emergency Medicine include awards of $1.8 million for a pediatric emergency medicine network and $1.6 million for pediatric head injury research.
-Another $5 million worth of grants are pending review.
+Recent grants that have been awarded to the Department of Emergency Medicine include awards of $2.4 million for a pediatric emergency medicine network (PECARN), $3.7 million to study the causes, consequences and prevention of violence, and $745,000 to study brain injury in older adults taking anticoagulants.
+Another $16 million worth of grants is pending review.

-The UC Davis Department of Emergency Medicine is proud to offer a K12 reseach training prorgram funded by the National Heart, Lung, Blood Institute (NHLBI).
+The UC Davis Department of Emergency Medicine is proud to participate in a K12 research training program funded by the National Heart, Lung, Blood Institute (NHLBI).
 This program provides promising individuals with 2-3 years of dedicated, mentored clinical research training.
 The goal is to foster independent careers in emergency medicine or pediatric emergency medicine research.